-The accounting principles generally accepted in the United States of America required that the Management's Discussion and Analysis on page A1 through A6 be presented to supplement the basic financial statements.
+The accounting principles generally accepted in the United States of America require that the Management's Discussion and Analysis on page A1 through A6, and Schedule of Revenues, Expenditures, and Changes in Fund Balance - Budget and Actual and related notes on page 22 to 26 be presented to supplement the basic financial statements.
 Such information, although not a part of the basic financial statements, is required by the Governmental Accounting Standards Board, who considers it to be an essential part of financial reporting for placing the basic financial statements in an appropriate operational, economic, or historical context.
-We have applied certain limited procedures to the required supplementary information in accordance with auditing standards generally accepted in the United States of America, which consisted of inquiries of management about the methods of preparing the information for consistency with management's responses to our inquiries, the basic financial statements, and other knowledge we obtained during our audits of the basic financial statements.
+We have applied certain limited procedures to the required supplementary information in accordance with auditing standards generally accepted in the United States of America, which consisted of inquiries of management about the methods of preparing the information and comparing the information for consistency with management's responses to our inquiries, the basic financial statements, and other knowledge we obtained during our audits of the basic financial statements.
 We do not express an opinion or provide any assurance on the information because the limited procedures do not provide us with sufficient evidence to express an opinion or provide any assurance.

-Other Information
+Other Supplementary Information

 Our audits were conducted for the purpose of forming opinions on the financial statements that collectively comprise Little Egg Harbor Township Fire District No. 2 's basic financial statements.
-The accompanying financial information listed as Supplementary Information and Other Schedules, as listed in the table of contents, is presented for purposes of additional analysis and is not required part of the financial statements.
+The accompanying financial information listed as Other Schedules, as listed in the table of contents, is presented for purposes of additional analysis and is not required part of the financial statements.

-Such information is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the 2016 and 2015 basic financial statements.
+Such information is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the 2017 and 2016 basic financial statements.
 The information has been subjected to the auditing procedures applied in the audit of those basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statements or to the basic financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
-In our opinion, the Supplementary Information and Other Schedules are fairly stated, in all material respects, in relation to the basic financial statements as a whole.
+In our opinion, the Other Schedules are fairly stated, in all material respects, in relation to the basic financial statements as a whole.